Kristina01111000/Drws_site/README.md

-do you like the font?
-Match the website font
+Match the website font for slides
-Make the slider smaller, add padding, shorten it and make it less wide What do you think of the background for the inspirational message at the end?
-Not good, find a different picture

 For next week: